113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 # Virtual Server

+{{site.data.keyword.BluVirtServers}} are scalable virtual servers that are purchased with dedicated cores and memory allocations.
+They are a great option if you are looking for compute resources, that can be added in minutes, with access to features like image templates.

-Use the following commands to manage {{site.data.keyword.Bluemix_notm}} infrastructure virtual servers.
+Use the following commands to manage {{site.data.keyword.Bluemix}} infrastructure virtual servers.
 {: shortdesc}

 <table summary="Alphabetically ordered  {{site.data.keyword.Bluemix_notm}} infrastructure Virtual Server commands that have links that bring you to more info for the command">